reflex-dev/reflex-web/docs/tutorial/setup.md

 Now, we will install Reflex and create a new project.
 This will create a new directory structure in our project directory.

+> **Note:** When prompted to select a template, choose option 0 for a blank project.

 ```bash
 chatapp $ pip install reflex
 chatapp $ reflex init